skule/bylaws/bylaw-3.md

 1. Any Member may move to amend the recommendation for any particular Project Director in accordance with the Bylaws and Rules of Procedure governing the consideration of motions at a Board of Directors meeting.
 1. If a recommendation report supports multiple candidates, no candidate, or is undecided as to whom should be hired as the Project Director, then the Board may, on their own judgement after considering the recommendation report, elect a candidate or re-open nominations, as per the process outlined in Section 7.4.
 1. If a Member receives a position, they shall be removed from consideration for any others.
 If a candidate that received the recommendation withdraws, then they shall provide notice to the Speaker as soon as possible and that position shall be elected, or nominations re-opened, at the discretion of the Board of Directors after considering the recommendation report.
-1. The CRO shall determine the order in which positions are considered; however, the position of CRO shall be the last position considered.
+1. The CRO shall determine the order in which positions are considered.
    1. Nominees nominated for two (2) positions may request the CRO to elect their preferred position first, which must be done at least one (1) day before the Board of Directors Meeting.

 ## Elections